coldkillerr/Coursera-using-python-to-interact-with-the-OS/testing_in_python.md

 a kind of sanity check to find major bugs in a program.
 These tests are usually run before more refined testing takes place.
-Since if the software fails the smoke test you can be pretty sure none of the other tests will pass either
+Since if the software fails the smoke test you can be pretty sure none of the other tests will pass either.

+`Load tests` verify that the system behaves well when it's under significant load.
+To actually perform these tests will need to generate traffic to our application simulating typical usage of the service.
+These tests can be super-helpful when deploying new versions of our applications to verify that performance does not degrade.

+Taking together a group of tests of one or many kinds is commonly referred to as a `test suite`.